 If in doubt whether the concern is a low-level concern, the HT will consult with LADO for guidance.

 The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct, procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.

 Frenchwood Community Primary School is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
 We therefore ensure that:

-• Lancashire County Council Human Resources Guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff
+- Keeping Children Safe in Education, September 2023, Part 3 guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff.

 An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
 A person will be considered to be in ‘regulated activity’ if, as a result of their work, they: